AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/generating-access-tokens-for-server-side-apis.md

 ### Generate a JWT Token and Exchange It for an Access Token {#generate-a-jwt-token-and-exchange-it-for-an-access-token}

-Use the credentials to create a JWT token in a call to Adobe's IMS service in order to retrieve an access token, which is valid for 24 hours.
+Use the credentials to create a JWT token in a call to Adobe's IMS service to retrieve an access token, which is valid for 24 hours.

 The AEM CS Service Credentials may be exchanged for an access token using client libraries designed for this purpose.
 The client libraries are available from [Adobe's public GitHub repository](https://github.com/adobe/aemcs-api-client-lib), which contains more detailed guidance and latest information.